Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Results

-Among the participants who viewed at least one video from an alternative or extremist channel, the time spent watching them was relatively low: 26 minutes per week for alternative channel videos (62 minutes per week for subscribers to one or more alternative channels [6\%] versus 0.2 minutes per week for non-subscribers [9\%]) and 8 minutes for extremist channel videos (15 minutes per week for subscribers [3\%] versus 0.04 minute per week for non-subscribers [3\%]).
+Among the participants who viewed at least one video from an alternative or extremist channel, the time spent watching them was relatively low (and concentrated among subscribers): an overall mean of 26 minutes per week for alternative channel videos (62 minutes per week for subscribers to one or more alternative channels [6\%] versus 0.2 minutes per week for non-subscribers [9\%]) and 8 minutes for extremist channel videos (15 minutes per week for subscribers [3\%] versus 0.04 minutes per week for non-subscribers [3\%]).
 The comparison statistics are 12 minutes per week for mainstream media channel videos and 214 minutes per week for videos from other channels.
+As noted above, however, these data are highly skewed: the median time spent watching among participants who viewed at least one video from an alternative or extremist channel was 1.1 minutes for alternative channel videos and 0.6 minutes for extremist channel videos.
+That said, these results mirror those from \citet{hosseinmardi2020evaluating}, who observed the same partial ordering, in terms of video watch time, for anti-woke (i.e., alternative), far right (i.e., extreme), and mainstream news sources, from most to least watched.

-Mirroring patterns observed for Twitter and untrustworthy websites \cite{grinberg2019fake,guess2020exposure}, viewership of potentially harmful videos on YouTube is heavily concentrated among a few participants.
-As \autoref{fig:concentration_time} indicates, 1.7\% of participants (17 people) account for 79\% of total time spent on videos from alternative channels.
-This imbalance is even more severe for extremist channels, where 0.6\% of participants (9 people) were responsible for 80\% of total time spent on these videos.
+Viewership of potentially harmful videos on YouTube is heavily concentrated among a few participants, mirroring patterns observed on YouTube over the 2016--2019 time frame~\cite{hosseinmardi2020evaluating}, Twitter and untrustworthy websites \cite{grinberg2019fake,guess2020exposure}, and news content generally \cite{allen2020evaluating,yang2021online}.
+As \autoref{fig:concentration_time} indicates, 1.7\% of participants account for 80\% of total time spent on videos from alternative channels.
+This imbalance is even more severe for extremist channels, where 0.6\% of participants were responsible for 80\% of total time spent on these videos.
 Skew is similar when we examine view counts (\autoref{fig:concentration_visit}) rather than time spent on videos---1.9\% and 1.1\% of participants were responsible for 80\% of alternative and extremist channel viewership, respectively.
-We observe a similar pattern of concentration for mainstream media consumption---just 3.8\% of participants (40 people) account for 80\% of the total views.
+We observe a similar pattern of concentration for mainstream media consumption---just 3.8\% of participants account for 80\% of the total views.
+(We provide a more detailed analysis of the viewership patterns of these ``superconsumers'' in the SM.)